Dead Boy Detectives: Plot summary

-Edwin Paine was murdered at his boarding school in 1916, after which he went to Hell, where he was stalked by an unseen menace through a long corridor for several decades.
+Edwin Payne was murdered at his boarding school in 1916, after which he went to Hell, where he was stalked by an unseen menace through a long corridor for several decades.
 During the Season of Mists storyline, published in December 1990, Hell was emptied of its residents.
 As a result of this, the boarding school was overrun by the souls of its past teachers and pupils who have escaped Hell.
 Charles Rowland was the sole living student at the school during these events, as all the other students had gone home for the holidays.
 A few of the teachers who stayed behind were supervising him, but one by one they fell victim to various horrors.
-Paine aided Rowland in avoiding most of the dangers, such as a murderous gang of students.
-Ultimately, however, Rowland did not survive.
-He next appeared as a ghost and decided to forego going to the afterlife with Death in preference for prospective future adventures with Paine.
+Payne aided Rowland in avoiding most of the dangers, such as a murderous gang of students.
+Ultimately, Rowland did not survive.
+He next appeared as a ghost and decided to forego going to the afterlife with Death in preference for prospective future adventures with Payne.

 The two ghosts next appear during the Children's Crusade crossover.
 In this story it is revealed that they have been studying the school's library books and films (mostly children's adventure fiction) in the hopes of learning how to become detectives.
 In their first case, they are hired by a young girl to discover what happened to the children of a small British town ("Flaxdown") who have all disappeared.
-This storyline connects to various other Vertigo titles, such as Swamp Thing, Animal Man, Doom Patrol, and Black Orchid.
+This storyline connects to various other Vertigo title characters, such as Swamp Thing, Animal Man, Doom Patrol, and Black Orchid.
 They were briefly seen tracking down the magician Tim Hunter whilst he was hiding out at one of the Inns Between the Worlds, but were captured and supposedly returned to Death's domain by a coachman - although the coachman actually promised to allow them to escape as he didn't force any spirit to return to death against its will.

-In the 2001 limited series Sandman Presents: Dead Boy Detectives the two ghosts investigate the mystery of why and how numerous corpses of homeless children had begun washing up on the shores of the Thames.
+In the 2001 limited series Sandman Presents: Dead Boy Detectives, the two ghosts investigate the mystery of why and how numerous corpses of homeless children had begun washing up on the shores of the Thames.